TuringLang/AbstractPPL.jl/varinfo-interface.md

 1. “Fancy indexing”: since `VarName`s are structured themselves, the VarInfo should be have a bit like a trie, in the sense that all prefixes of stored keys should be retrievable.
-Also, subsumption of `VarName`s should be respected:
+Also, subsumption of `VarName`s should be respected (see end of this document):

     ```julia
     vi[@varname(x.a)] = [1,2,3]